EchisholmBsu/project-blackjack/README.md

 # project-blackjack
-This repository contains files for Project 2.
+This repository contains files for the COMP 152 Course Project Blackjack.
 The project is from David Sullivan with permission.

 OVERVIEW
 --